Rafael Díez de la Cortina: Carlist representative in America

-In May 1898, in the midst of virulent anti-Spanish press campaign, a number of papers quoted interviews with Cortina and discussed Carlist claims as proof that the Madrid government might fall any minute.
-Headlines and narration helped to mobilize the American public opinion, though this was not Cortina's intention.
-In May 1898 he transferred the realization of his prediction to June 1, 1898, called the Carlists of America to join the claimant and declared he would travel to Europe shortly.
-It is not clear whether he did indeed; one source claims vaguely that he "took part in the 1898-1899 conspiracy."
+In May 1898, amid a virulent anti-Spanish press campaign, a number of papers quoted interviews with Cortina and discussed Carlist claims as proof that the Madrid government might fall any minute.
+Newspaper headlines and narration helped mobilize American public opinion, although this was not Cortina's intention.
+In May 1898, he transferred the realization of his prediction to June 1, 1898, called the Carlists of America to join the claimant and declared he would travel to Europe shortly.

+It is unclear whether he did.
+One source claims vaguely that he "took part in the 1898-1899 conspiracy."
 He might have been involved in shipment of arms to Carlist conspirators, though nature of his engagement is highly unclear.
-In 1901 a Spanish military attaché in Washington reported to Madrid that Cortina helped him identify a cargo of 5,000 rifles, sent from New York to Lisbon and intended for a Carlist depot in Badajoz.
+In 1901, a Spanish military attaché in Washington reported to Madrid that Cortina helped him identify a cargo of 5,000 rifles, sent from New York to Lisbon and intended for a Carlist depot in Badajoz.
 It is not clear whether Cortina changed sides or he worked for the Carlists and for the Madrid government at the same time.
-Though also in the 20th century Cortina frequently visited Spain, he was hardly reported as engaged in Carlist activities, focused on promotion of his linguistic business.
-During resurgence of Carlism in the 1930s he was not mentioned in party propaganda.
+During the 20th century, Cortina frequently visited Spain, at least in 1905, 1908, 1910, 1913, 1929, 1930, 1934, and 1935.
+While there, he used to give lectures on languages and was hardly reported as engaged in Carlist activities being focused on promoting his linguistic business.
+During a resurgence of Carlism in the 1930s he was not mentioned in party propaganda.

 Linguist and businessman

-In the early 1880s Cortina commenced teaching Spanish.
+Nothing certain is known about Rafael's education but, in the early 1880s, he began teaching Spanish.
 His own marketing and independent reviews alike claimed that Cortina Institute of Languages was set up in 1882.
-Throughout the 1880s he was rather noted as giving lessons offered by other institutions, e.g. in 1887 by Brooklyn Library or in 1889 by Brooklyn YMCA.
+Throughout the 1880s, he was rather noted as giving lessons offered by other institutions, e.g. in 1887 by Brooklyn Library or in 1889 by Brooklyn YMCA.
 The breakthrough work which helped him launch own business was the 1889 publication titled The Cortina Method to Learn Spanish in Twenty Lessons.

 Instead of systematically mastering linguistic structures, deemed laborious and inefficient, Cortina - claiming to be M.A. graduate of University of Madrid - focused on practical skills.
 In 1891 he was already boasting a program based on "the Cortina method", and in 1892 the Cortina School of Languages started to advertise.
 At the time he was running an established business already.
 Set in two locations in Brooklyn and Manhattan, the school offered 9 languages, taught in 20 lessons by native instructors.